skandragon/postgresql-simple-backup/README.md

 ## Schedule

 Back up pause.
-This is measured from the time the backup starts to the time the next one is completed.
+This specifies the delay between current backup ending to the time the next one is started.

 ```sh
 BACKUP_FREQUENCY=3600